riot/riot.github.io/api.md

 }())
 ```

-The `props` argument can be also a function in order to avoid sharing the same object across several tag instances [riot/2613](https://github.com/riot/riot/issues/2613)
+The `props` argument can be also a function in order to avoid sharing the same object across several tag instances ([see riot/2613](https://github.com/riot/riot/issues/2613)).

 ``` js
 riot.mount('my-component', () => ({